pactus-project/pactus/www/grpc/gen/docs/grpc.md

     <td class="fw-bold">data</td>
     <td>repeated AddressInfo</td>
     <td>
-    ist of all addresses in the wallet with their details.
+    List of all addresses in the wallet with their details.
     </td>
   </tr>
      <tr>